adjorno/billib/README.md

+# Production profile

+Set `SPRING_PROFILES_ACTIVE=h2` environment variable.

-# How to launch locally
+# How to launch with local MySql database connection

 Run MySql 5.7.19 on your machine and populate data from the backup.